Peacebern/alx-system_engineering-devops/0x01-shell_permissions/README.md

-groups using this command to identify all the groups of the current user chown using this command to change owner touch using this command to create an empty file
+groups using this command to identify all the groups of the current user chown using this command to change owner touch using this command to create an empty file execute using the chmod command to grant owner execution rights to file hello